 To administer a Home Care Package the provider of the services also charges fees.

-Think carefully about the fees you will be asked to pay as they can eat into your Home Care Package.
+Think carefully about any Home Care package fees you will be asked to pay as they can eat into your Home Care Package.

 The fees care providers charge differ greatly.
 The government does not regulate the fees care providers can charge.